Reneva-dev/JSL03-SOLUTION-main/README.md

-🗂️ Kanban — Your Productivity App
+Kanban — Your Productivity App
-📌 Project Description
+Project Description
 Kanban is a responsive and user-friendly task management application built with vanilla JavaScript, HTML, and CSS.
 It helps users organize their daily tasks visually and efficiently using the Kanban method.

 Recent updates introduce a sleek modal-based form for task input and editing, eliminating the need for prompt dialogs.
 The app offers real-time updates, interactive task editing, and a smooth user experience optimized for both desktop and mobile.

-🚀 Technologies Used
+Technologies Used
-HTML5

-CSS3

-JavaScript (ES6+)
+HTML5, CSS3 and JavaScript (ES6+)

 [Optional: Local Storage API — if re-enabled]